go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 <br>

 ### ✨ *a smart contract is a collection of code (functions) and data (state) on the ethereum blockchain.* ✨
+### ✨ *the notes below are a rough unrevised overview of solidity from when i started learning it - if you have no idea about the language, it might be a resource to skim - however, you should also check the references on the first page of this repo.* ✨

 <br>